yinxiangshi/SMAPI/docs/technical/smapi.md

    ```

 ### Prepare the release
-1. Run `build/windows/set-smapi-version.ps1` in PowerShell to set the SMAPI version.
-Make sure you
+1. Run `build/windows/prepare-install-package.ps1 VERSION_HERE` in PowerShell to create the release
+   package folders in the root `bin` folder.

-   use a [semantic version](https://semver.org).
+   Make sure you use a [semantic version](https://semver.org).
 Recommended format:

    build type | format                   | example
    :--------- | :----------------------- | :------